Despite being one of the best-managed coral reef ecosystems in the world, the Great Barrier Reef is under extreme pressure from climate change.

 Total Budget: $1.2 million ($0.8 million RTP)

-The Modelling and Decision Support Subprogram develops models and decision frameworks to improve predictions of proposed interventions and assess their potential impact, in order to guide investment and action.
+The Modelling and Decision Support Subprogram develops models to improve predictions of proposed intervention impact and cost, and executes decision processes to guide investment and action.

 Total Budget: $17.5 million ($12.2 million RTP)